drmikecrowe/configs/README.md

 ```
 etc.

-Naturally, when you publish your configs, they will reference your scope, not mine 😄.
+Naturally, when you publish your configs, they will reference your scope, not @drmikecrowe 😄.

 ## Instructions after cloning

 - [ ] Choose your NPM scope.
-  - [ ] If you use your npm username, you can it as your scope (mine are published to `@drmikecrowe` for my use)
+  - [ ] If you use your npm username, you can it as your scope
   - [ ] If you want a different scope, you must login to [npmjs.com](https://www.npmjs.com/) and add an organization to your account
-- [ ] Globally search/replace all occurrences of my username (`@drmikecrowe`) and replace with your scope
+- [ ] Globally search/replace all occurrences of `@drmikecrowe` and replace with your scope
-- [ ] Globally search/replace all occurrences of my username (`drmikecrowe`) and replace with your username
+- [ ] Globally search/replace all occurrences of `drmikecrowe` and replace with your username
 - [ ] Rename `packages/mrm-preset-drmikecrowe` to match your scope (without the `@`)
 - [ ] Login to NPM using `npm login`
 - [ ] Publish your packages using `lerna publish`